ScienceParkStudyGroup/rna-seq-lesson/_episodes/04-bioinformatic-workflow.md

 The default for samtools sort is sorting by position.
 There are more sorting posibilities to be found with samtools sort --help

 ### Indexing
+An index file is needed to get easy eccess to the data in the alignment file.

 ~~~
 $ samtools index arabidopsis1_sorted.bam